Davidzb16/Hyprland-Discord-Widget/README.md

 # 🎮 Hyprland Discord Widget

-An elegant, smart, and interactive **Discord** widget designed for **Hyprland** and **Quickshell**.
+An interactive **Discord** widget designed for **Hyprland** and **Quickshell**.
 It transforms the official Discord application into a floating pop-up widget that seamlessly appears right below the top bar at the press of a button.

 ---